 The Center employs students as classroom assistants offering educational opportunities for observation and interaction with young children.
-Students pursuing degrees in early childhood and elementary education and other related fields are hired as staff or visit the classroom for one-hour observations,
+Students pursuing degrees in early childhood and elementary education and other related fields are hired as staff or visit the classroom for one-hour observations, thirty-hour practicums, student teaching, or internship experiences each semester.
+Children benefit from the enthusiasm, individual attention, and creativity the students bring to the classroom.

 All WSU Children's Center staff complete a DHS background check and fingerprinting as well as MN DHS Rule 3 policy and procedure training prior to working with children.
 As of January 1, 2020, all staff are required to be Pediatric First Aid/CPR certified within three months of hire.
-All classroom volunteers and student teacher aides are supervised by a teacher qualified staff person when interacting with children.
+All classroom volunteers and student teacher aides are supervised by a teacher qualified staff person with a current certificate in Pediatric First Aid/CPR when interacting with children.